Pellets

 Filler

-Fillers are the excipients that are used to provide the bulk to the material.In the pelletization process, 70 to 80% of excipients are formed by the fillers.
+Fillers are the excipients that are used to provide the bulk to the material.In the pelletization process, 70 to 80% of the excipients are formed by the fillers.

 Example - Microcrystalline cellulose, Glyceryl monostearate, Starch RX1500, spray dried lactose, Avicel PH 101